 Easy setup is one thing, but stability is the real reason we’re all here, right?
 Cross that off your list as well.
 Fully extended to its maximum height of 60 inches, it has a 20-pound capacity, which means it’ll keep things stable and reduce vibrations whether you’re using a light smartphone or a more substantial full-frame DSLR.
 You even have enough support to add on a variety of fixed and telephoto lenses, which can weigh 10 pounds or more.

-As far as materials go, it is available in lightweight aluminum and also carbon fiber—I’ve been working with the aluminum model, which weighs 3.4 pounds.
-The carbon version sits pretty at 2.8 pounds.
-Either way, it’s a light load, even compared to other travel tripods, which tend to weigh between 2 and 4 pounds, and minimal add to your pack.
+As far as materials go, it is available in lightweight aluminum and also carbon fiber—I’ve been working with the aluminum model, which weighs 3.44 pounds.
+The carbon version sits pretty at 2.81 pounds.
+Either way, it’s a light load, even compared to other travel tripods, which tend to weigh up to 4 pounds, and minimal add to your pack.
 To top it all off, the Travel Tripod comes with its own waterproof carry case and a lifetime guarantee.